jedwards222/vpn/README.md

 ### Testing

-Testing involves starting the server on `flume.cs.dartmouth.edu`, and running the client program on at least two separate hosts.
+Testing involves starting the server on `wolfe.cloudapp.net:5000`, and running the client program on at least two separate hosts.
 The test strategy we implemented is as follows:

 1. Start VPN server by running `vpnserv.py` on `wolfe.cloudapp.net`.
 2. Start VPN Client on two hosts: they receive the addresses 10.10.0.2 and 10.10.0.3